Shopify/kubeaudit/README.md

 ## General instructions

 `kubeaudit` has three different modes for its audits:
+1. Cluster mode
-1. `kubeaudit cmd` will attempt to create an in-cluster client and audit.
+  If kubeaudit detects that it's running in a container, `kubeaudit cmd` will attempt to audit the cluster it's running in.
-1. `kubeaudit -l/--local cmd` will use your kubeconfig (`~/.kube/config` or if you need different path use `-c /config/path`
-1. `kubeaudit -f/--manifest /path/to/manifest.yml` will audit the manifest
+1. Local config mode
+  If kubeaudit is not running in a container, `kubeaudit cmd` will audit the resources specified by your local kubeconfig (`$HOME/.kube/config`) file.
+  You can force kubeaudit to use a specific local config file with the switch `-c/--kubeconfig /config/path`
+1. Manifest mode
+  If you wish to audit a manifest file, use the command `kubeaudit -f/--manifest /path/to/manifest.yml`

-`kubeaudit` supports to different output types:
+`kubeaudit` supports two different output types:
 1. just running `kubeaudit` will log human readable output
 1. if run with `-j/--json` it will log output json formatted so that its output can be used by other programs easily

-`kubeaudit` has 4 different log levels `INFO, WARN, ERROR` controlled by `-v/--verbose LEVEL` and for those who counted and want to work on `kubeaudit` `DEBUG`
+`kubeaudit` has four different log levels `INFO, WARN, ERROR` controlled by `-v/--verbose LEVEL` and for those who counted and want to work on `kubeaudit` `DEBUG`
 1. by default the debug level is set to `ERROR` and will log `INFO`, `WARN` and